retooth2/xenharmlib/doc/adv_notation_features.rst

     UpDownNoteInterval(A, 2, 12-EDO)
     UpDownNoteInterval(m, 3, 12-EDO)

-Apart from the direct conversion methods enharmonic strategies enrich the feature set of other functions of notation layer objects.
+Apart from the direct conversion methods, enharmonic strategies enrich the feature set of other functions of notation layer objects.
 For example, they make it possible to use integers in the transpose methods: